stevendbarnett/stevendbarnett.github.io/_pages/about.md

 dissertation in May 2025.

 In my spare time I enjoy spending time with my wife and two kids.
 We love being outside, in particular going hiking and cycling.
-I am an avid sports and love to play just about any sport (e.g. tennis, volleyball, basketball, pickleball).
+I am an avid sports fan and love to play just about any sport (e.g. tennis, volleyball, basketball, pickleball).
 I love to travel within the United States and abroad.
 Recent conferences have brought me to Banff, Canada and Trieste, Italy.

 <center>